How to read your horse’s vital signs

 - Ears – The ears should be alert with ears forward.

-- Eyes – The eyes should be should be clear, bright and free of discharge with eyelashes pointing away from the eye.
+- Eyes – The eyes should be clear, bright and free of discharge with eyelashes pointing away from the eye.

 - Nostrils – The nostrils should be free of any colored discharge, if there is discharge it should be transparent.